 “Ah, I see.”
 My mother frowned.
 “I promise it won’t be as bad as you think.”

 “Mom, every year has been bad.
 People only like me because they’re required to.
 They don’t like me for me.
 They’re afraid of me.”
 I looked at her earnestly, anticipating her response.

-“You’re not giving people a chance, honey,” she said as she stroked my rust-colored hair.
-“You have friends here.
-People respect you, my dear.
+“You’re not giving people a chance, honey,” she said as she stroked my auburn hair.
+“You have friends here, and people respect you.
 You’re taking it too personally.
 You’re blessed with beauty, brains, and the finest pedigree one could ask for.
 That’s not your fault, and if someone makes you feel that way, then that’s because you’re allowing them that power over you.”